mdn/content/files/en-us/web/api/web_authentication_api/attestation_and_assertion/index.md

 The attestation is returned through the WebAuthn API as the [AuthenticatorAttestationResponse](/en-US/docs/Web/API/AuthenticatorAttestationResponse).
 The attestation format contains two basic ArrayBuffers:

 - **clientDataJSON** - An ArrayBuffer that contains a JSON representation of what the browser saw when being asked to authenticate.
 - [attestationObject](/en-US/docs/Web/API/AuthenticatorAttestationResponse/attestationObject) - Cryptographic attestation that a newly generated keypair was created by that authenticator.
-Contains authenticator data and an attestation statement.
-The authenticator data contains an attestedCredentialData field.
-The attestedCredentialData field contains the credentialId and credentialPublicKey.
-(The [authenticator data](/en-US/docs/Web/API/AuthenticatorAssertionResponse/authenticatorData) is the same structure that is used in the AuthenticatorAssertionResponse.
-The attestedCredentialData is an optional field used in attestation.
+Contains [authenticator data](/en-US/docs/Web/API/Web_Authentication_API/Authenticator_data) and an attestation statement.
+The authenticator data contains an `attestedCredentialData` field, which contains the `credentialId` and `credentialPublicKey`.
+The `attestedCredentialData` is an optional field used in attestation.
 It is not included when used in the AuthenticatorAssertionResponse.)

 Different devices have different attestation formats.
 The [pre-defined attestation formats in WebAuthn](https://www.w3.org/TR/webauthn/#defined-attestation-formats) are: